modnarlluf/algoliasearch-client-php/README.md

 The instant search query string, used to set the string you want to search in your index.
 If no query parameter is set, the textual search will match with all the objects.

-### Query Strategy

-#### queryType

-- scope: `indexing`, `search`
-- default: `prefixLast`

-Selects how the query words are interpreted.
-It can be one of the following values:
-* `prefixAll`:
-All query words are interpreted as prefixes.
-This option is not recommended.
-* `prefixLast`:
-Only the last word is interpreted as a prefix (default behavior).
-* `prefixNone`:
-No query word is interpreted as a prefix.
-This option is not recommended.

-#### removeWordsIfNoResults

-- scope: `indexing`, `search`
-- type: `string`
-- default: `none`

-This option is used to select a strategy in order to avoid having an empty result page.
-There are four different options:
-- `lastWords`:
-When a query does not return any results, the last word will be added as optional.
-The process is repeated with n-1 word, n-2 word, ... until there are results.
-- `firstWords`:
-When a query does not return any results, the first word will be added as optional.
-The process is repeated with second word, third word, ... until there are results.
-- `allOptional`:
-When a query does not return any results, a second trial will be made with all words as optional.
-This is equivalent to transforming the AND operand between query terms to an OR operand.
-- `none`:
-No specific processing is done when a query does not return any results (default behavior).

-#### advancedSyntax

-- scope: `indexing`, `search`
-- default: `0 (false)`

-Enables the advanced query syntax.

-This syntax allow to do two things:
-* **Phrase query**: A phrase query defines a particular sequence of terms.
-A phrase query is built by Algolia's query parser for words surrounded by `"`.
-For example, `"search engine"` will retrieve records having `search` next to `engine` only.
-Typo tolerance is _disabled_ on phrase queries.
-* **Prohibit operator**: The prohibit operator excludes records that contain the term after the `-` symbol.
-For example, `search -engine` will retrieve records containing `search` but not `engine`.

-#### optionalWords

-- scope: `indexing`, `search`
-- default: `[]`

-A string that contains the comma separated list of words that should be considered as optional when found in the query.

-#### removeStopWords

-- scope: `indexing`, `search`
-- default: `false`

-Remove the stop words from query before executing it.
-Defaults to false.
-Contains a list of stop words from 41 languages (Arabic, Armenian, Basque, Bengali, Brazilian, Bulgarian, Catalan, Chinese, Czech, Danish, Dutch, English, Finnish, French, Galician, German, Greek, Hindi, Hungarian, Indonesian, Irish, Italian, Japanese, Korean, Kurdish, Latvian, Lithuanian, Marathi, Norwegian, Persian, Polish, Portugese, Romanian, Russian, Slovak, Spanish, Swedish, Thai, Turkish, Ukranian, Urdu).
-In most use-cases, **we don't recommend enabling this option**.

 ### Attributes